TheSilentCoder99/TheSilentCoder99/README.md

 # Hey, I'm Alan 👋

-An aspiring developer focused on Web Development and building practical projects.
+An aspiring developer focused on (but not only) Web Development and building practical projects.

 ## Philosophy